The 10 Greatest Comebacks in Sports History

 Tiger Woods was an amazing golfer in the late 1990s and 2000s.
 He won 14 big tournaments from 1997 to 2008.
 But later on, he had a tough time because of injuries and problems in his personal life.
 In 2017, he got in trouble for driving under the influence.
 He admitted that he drove recklessly and was prosecuted.
 He had to do one-year probation, pay a $250 fine, and do 50 hours of community service.

-People knew Tiger Woods was really good at golf, but some people weren’t sure if he could handle the pressure and win another big tournament.
+While Tiger Woods was widely recognized for his golfing prowess, there were doubts about his ability to handle pressure and secure another major tournament victory.
 But in 2019, at the Masters, he proved them wrong.
 He achieved his 15th Major win and got his fifth green jacket.
-He did this even though he was two shots behind, which was a big deal in golf history.
+He accomplished this comeback despite being two shots behind, marking a significant moment in golf history.

 1972 Olympics 10,000 Meters

 In the 1972 Olympics, a runner from Finland named Lasse Viren had some trouble during the 10,000-meter race.
 He tripped and fell, losing about 20 meters.
-But he didn’t give up.
+However, he did not give up.
 He started running really fast and not only caught up with the other runners but also passed them.
-It was amazing!
+It was an extraordinary feat!
 He won the race and got a gold medal.
 He also broke a world record that had been in place for seven years, even though he had fallen during the race.

 Utah Jazz Defeat Denver Nuggets in 1996

 Two Hall of Famers worked together in a spectacular NBA game to stage a significant comeback.
 At the end of the first half, the Jazz squad was trailing the frantic Denver Nuggets by 34 points.
-But everything changed when the second half started.
+However, the game took a dramatic turn at the start of the second half.
 The Jazz team got off to a slow and deliberate start, but they were able to catch up and prevail 107–103.
 This was one of the greatest comebacks In NBA history.

 Paul Lawrie Wins the 1999 British Open